-Performance outcomes Acceptable outcomes AND AO23.7 Works include a post-works monitoring and maintenance program, appropriate for the scale of the restoration works.
-AND AO23.8 Marine plants used in restoration works are collected within a 100 kilometre radius of the site to maintain the genetic integrity of the restoration site and local marine plant communities.
-Works for aesthetic purposes or to provide for views PO24 Removal, trimming or damage to marine plants to provide views or for aesthetic purposes is undertaken in a manner that maintains the integrity of fish habitat .
+AO23.7 Works include a post-works monitoring and maintenance program, appropriate for the scale of the restoration works.

+Performance outcomes Acceptable outcomes AND AO23.8 Marine plants used in restoration works are collected within a 100 kilometre radius of the site to maintain the genetic integrity of the restoration site and local marine plant communities.
+Works for aesthetic purposes or to provide for views PO24 Removal, trimming or damage to marine plants to provide views or for aesthetic purposes is undertaken in a manner that maintains the integrity of fish habitat.
 AO24.1 Works are undertaken in accordance with a mangrove management strategy endoresed by Fisheries Queensland.
-All development - environmental offsets PO25 Impacts to marine plants is avoided or mitigated and an environmental offset is provided for any significant residual impact .
+All development - environmental offsets PO25 Impacts to marine plants are avoided or mitigated, and an environmental offset is provided for any significant residual impact.
 AO25.1 Impact is avoided or where this cannot be reasonably achieved, impacts are minimised.
 AND AO25.2 Residual impact to marine plants, and associated fish habitats and fish passage is comprehensively and accurately documented.
 The level of significance of the residual impact is determined.
-AND AO25.3 An environmental offset is provided for any significant residual impact on declared fish habitat areas including any fisheries resources , fish habitats and fish passage they contain.
-Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to the relevant Queensland Environmental Offsets Policy .
+AND AO25.3 An environmental offset is provided for any significant residual impact on marine plants.
+Editor's note: Applications for development should identify whether there is likely to be a significant residual impact and a need for an environmental offset having regard to Section 3.9 (Marine plants) of the Significant Residual Impact Guideline and the relevant Queensland Environmental Offsets Policy .
 Additional requirements for development with in a strategic environmental area for specified works PO26 Development minimises clearing of marine plants including beyond the extent of operational work.
 Natural regeneration of any cleared or work area is facilitated wherever possible.
 AO26.1 Clearing of marine plants is limited to the minimum area required for the works and to allow for maintenance.
 AND AO26.2 There is no impediment to the natural regeneration of native plant species in the area of clearing and works following completion of works.
 PO27 Development avoids or minimises adverse impacts on fish passage during works and the carrying out of the activity.
 No acceptable outcome is prescribed.
 PO28 There is nil net loss in marine plants as a result of development.
 AO28.1 Any marine plant damaged during construction is replaced at the completion of the development with the same species of plant in the disturbed area outside of the footprint of the development.
 PO29 Development does not impact on fish habitat values.
 AO29.1 Development in tidal waters is located, designed and constructed to ensure that the activities do not impact on fish habitat values and function.
-O30 Development avoids or minimises any dverse impacts from pollutants on nvironmental values and water quality bjectives for receiving waters (surface and roundwater) on site or leaving a site.AO30.1 Development demonstrates best practice environmental management to meet relevant environmental values and water quality objectives of the Environmental Protection (Water) Policy.
-ORAO30.2 All stormwater, wastewater, discharges and overflows leaving site are: (1) treated to the quality of the receiving waters prior to discharge, o (2) reclaimed or re-used such that there is no export of pollutants to receiving waters.
+PO30 Development avoids or minimises any adverse impacts from pollutants on environmental values and water quality objectives for receiving waters (surface and groundwater) on site or leaving a site.
+AO30.1 Development demonstrates best practice environmental management to meet relevant environmental values and water quality objectives of the Environmental Protection (Water) Policy.
+OR AO30.2 All stormwater, wastewater, discharges and overflows leaving the site are: (1) treated to the quality of the receiving waters prior to discharge, or (2) reclaimed or re-used such that there is no export of pollutants to